MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ## Configure DNS for cross-cloud scaling

-By properly configuring DNS for cross-cloud applications, users can access the global Azure and Azure Stack instances of your web app.
+By properly configuring DNS for cross-cloud apps, users can access the global Azure and Azure Stack instances of your web app.
 The DNS configuration for this tutorial also lets Azure Traffic Manager route traffic when the load increases or decreases.

 This tutorial uses Azure DNS to manage the DNS because App Service domains won't work.